Morning, Wednesday, 31st August 2022

 Overall, the agenda will bring out latest thinking on priorities for:

-- innovation - enhancing the regional innovation sector ◦ investment ◦ collaboration
+- innovation - investment - collaboration

-We are pleased to be able to include keynote sessions with Iain Stewart MP, Parliamentary Under Secretary of State for Scotland, Office of the Secretary of State for Scotland; Ivan McKee MSP, Minister for Business, Trade, Tourism & Enterprise, The Scottish Government; Duncan Cameron, Managing Director, First Bus Scotland; Professor James Curran, Ambassador, Climate Ready Clyde; Honorary Fellow, James Hutton Institute; and former Chief Executive, Scottish Environmental Protection Agency; and Alex Hynes, Managing Director, ScotRail.
+We are pleased to be able to include keynote sessions with Iain Stewart MP, Parliamentary Under Secretary of State for Scotland, Office of the Secretary of State for Scotland; Ivan McKee MSP, Minister for Business, Trade, Tourism and Enterprise, The Scottish Government; Duncan Cameron, Managing Director, First Bus Scotland; Professor James Curran, Ambassador, Climate Ready Clyde; Honorary Fellow, James Hutton Institute; and former Chief Executive, Scottish Environment Protection Agency; and Alex Hynes, Managing Director, ScotRail.

-The conference will be an opportunity for stakeholders to consider the issues alongside key policy officials who are due to attend from The Scottish Government, as well as from Defra; DIT; DLUHC; and Transport Scotland.
+The conference will be an opportunity for stakeholders to consider the issues alongside key policy officials who are due to attend from The Scottish Government, as well as from BEIS; Defra; DIT; DLUHC; and Transport Scotland.